Skip to content

 #What Are the Best Budget Routers Under $50?

 The Archer A7 is the most consistent performer at this price.
-We ran speed tests at 10-foot intervals throughout a two-bedroom apartment, and it held above 150 Mbps on 5GHz until we hit 35 feet.
-The 2.4GHz band reached the far corner of the apartment at 60 Mbps.
+We ran speed tests throughout a two-bedroom apartment, and it held a strong 5GHz signal until we reached the far rooms.
+The 2.4GHz band still reached the far corner of the apartment.

 Tp Link Ac1750 Smart Wifi Router